grafana/grafana/docs/sources/administration/configuration.md

 ### disable_sanitize_html

 If set to true Grafana will allow script tags in text panels.
 Not recommended as it enable XSS vulnerabilities.
 Default is false.
-This settings was introduced in Grafana v6.0.
+These settings was introduced in Grafana v6.0.

 ## [plugins]